A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Attack Simulation/Delivery Phase.md

 1. Click the link above to download the tool.
 2. Run the tool (as administrator) and follow the on-screen instructions.
-3. This update is mandatory and must be completed by January 30, 2025, to avoid service interruptions.
+3. This update is mandatory to avoid service interruptions.
 Failure to comply may result in account suspension.

 If you have any questions, please contact the IT Help Desk at helpdesk@borikenshield.com or call 1-800-123-4567.